yoyosprograming/bitcoinwhitepaper/README.md

 Pull requests with translated versions of this whitepaper are welcome.

+Please retain the original formatting of the English version as much as possible, this can be done by translating directly on the original English version's OpenDocument file.

 Please add a link to the original English version (bitcoin.org/bitcoin.pdf) at the top of the document.

     Translated in French from bitcoin.org/bitcoin.pdf